shanebdavis/Babel-Bridge/README.md

 Patterns
 --------

-Patterns are an list of pattern elements, matched in order:
+Patterns are a list of pattern elements, matched in order:

 Example: